Reloaded-Project/Reloaded-II/Docs/OptimizingMods.md

 ##### Danger: Race Conditions

 The important thing to note about lazy loading however is the possibility of race conditions for shared resources (such as native memory).
-Mainly, please **do not create function hooks asynchronously**.
+Mainly, please **do not create function hooks/detours asynchronously**.

 Consider two mods creating hooks for the same function at the same time.
 When they read the first initial bytes of the function into memory, they would get the same result for the 'original function' to execute.